Pinterest Pixel

 VLOOKUP Case Sensitive in Excel

-This approach ensures that your lookup respects case sensitivity, distinguishing between different cases like “PRD123a” and “prd123A”.
+This approach will make sure that your lookup respects case sensitivity, distinguishing between different cases like “PRD123a” and “prd123A”.

 Is VLOOKUP case sensitive in Excel?

-How Can I Make My VLOOKUP Searches Case Sensitive by Default?
+How to Make My VLOOKUP Searches Case Sensitive by Default?

 There isn’t a direct setting to make VLOOKUP case sensitive by default.
 However, you can attain case sensitivity by combining VLOOKUP with other functions, such as the EXACT function within an array formula.
 This workaround can be established as your standard template if case sensitivity is consistently required in your Excel tasks.